The Ultimate Family Beach Guide. 37 Sanity-Saving Tips & Tricks For An Epic Beach Day With Your Kids.

 2.)
 Dress Your Kids in Sun Protective Clothing

 Let’s face it, the less skin exposed to the sun’s powerful rays, the better.
 That’s less skin to potentially get burned, and less skin you have to worry about re-applying sunscreen to all day long.
-There are plenty of disclosure for babies, toddlers and big kids out there, just make sure you get one with UPF 30+.
+There are plenty of stylish sun protection swimwear options for babies, toddlers and big kids out there, just make sure you get one with UPF 30+.

 3.)
 Apply Sunscreen BEFORE You Get To The Beach.